 The City of Kimberley is a local sponsor of the WildSafeBC program, designed to reach out to and educate residents and visitors on how to reduce conflicts with wildlife including bears, cougars, coyotes, deer, turkeys, racoons and other wildlife.
 Keeping the community safe is a shared responsibility - from proper management of garbage, compost, fruit trees and other food sources to protecting pets, children and the community from agressive animals.

 WildSafeBC hosts community events, shares information and offers advice on wildlife safety and attractant management.
-For more information, please contact Danica Roussy, Kimberley/Cranbrook WildSafeBC Community Coordinator at 250-908-8101 or email email@example.com.
+For more information, please contact the Kimberley/Cranbrook WildSafeBC Community Coordinator by email at email@example.com.

 In an effort to improve public safety and discourage deer within City limits, Council for the City of Kimberley have enacted a bylaw with prohibits the feeding of deer within City limits.